Hyperbolic geometry, continued fractions and classification of the finitely generated totally ordered dimension groups: Introduction

 (ii) $G_{\alpha}$ is the limit of the following simplicial dimension groups:

 \end{thm} The article is organized as follows.
-In section 2 we recall some useful definitions and facts on the dimension groups.
-The dimension group $G_{\lambda}$ is introduced in section 3.
-The Legendre laminations are revised in section 4.
-Theorem 1 is proved in section 5.
-Finally, in section 6 a brief account of geodesic laminations, modular surfaces and the Jacobi-Perron fractions is given.
+The dimension group $G_{\lambda}$ is introduced in section 2.
+Theorem \ref{thm1} is proved in section 3.
+Finally, in section 4 a brief account of geodesic laminations, measured foliations and the Jacobi-Perron fractions is given; it is supplemented by basic facts on the dimension groups, whose complete coverage can be found in [R\o rdam, Larsen \& Laustsen 2000] \cite{RLL}, Chapter 5.